Bodzioo44/XcomPerkEdit/readme.md

 - Checkout [README.md](https://github.com/tracktwo/xcomsave/blob/master/README.md) of xcomsave library for more info on how to compile it.
 ### Linux
 Requires GCC and GNU Make.
 Tested on Ubuntu 22.04.
-1. Running `./Compile.sh` from project directory should be enough.
+1. Run `./Compile.sh` script from project directory.
 ### Windows
 You can either use Mingw (Qt Creator default) or MSVC to build the app, I used MSVC since xcomsave was already configured for that.
 Tested on Windows 10 with Visual Studio 2022.
 1. Building xcomsave: